briankoser/sfc-listeners-guide/episodes/0030-top-5-sci-fi-theme-songs.md

   </div>
 </div>

-"Life & Death" from {% workTitle "LOST" %} makes Matt cry
+"Life & Death" from {% work "LOST" %} makes Matt cry

-They hug while "Moving On" from {% workTitle "LOST" %} plays
+They hug while "Moving On" from {% work "LOST" %} plays

-Ben agrees that the final episode of {% workTitle "LOST" %} was perfect.
+Ben agrees that the final episode of {% work "LOST" %} was perfect.

 <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2011/09/episode-30-top-5-sci-fi-theme-songs/#t=1:28:30">1:28:30</a> Matt "plays" the Jurassic Park theme "on the marimba"